 At the core of the CAS is the course-based assessment focusing on knowledge, skills, and behaviors in courses within a program.
-The program faculty will collaborate with the Office of Innovative Learning, Design, and Assessment (OILDA) to establish program learning goals and objectives and create a well-rounded curriculum alignment map in which all course learning outcomes are aligned with appropriate program learning goals and objectives.
+The program faculty will collaborate with OILDA to establish program learning goals and objectives and create a well-rounded curriculum alignment map in which all course learning outcomes are aligned with appropriate program learning goals and objectives.

-Building upon this solid foundation, program faculty will work closely with instructional designers and the assessment specialist in OILDA to design and develop courses with well-constructed learning outcomes, identify key assessments from courses that are suitable in the program curriculum, create robust assessment rubrics, facilitate learning assessment data collection, analyze/review assessment data, and consistently engage in continuous curricular improvement activities.
+Building upon this solid foundation, program faculty will work closely with instructional designers and the assessment specialist in OILDA to design and develop courses with wellconstructed learning outcomes, identify key assessments from courses that are suitable in the program curriculum, create robust assessment rubrics, facilitate learning assessment data collection, analyze/review assessment data, and consistently engage in continuous curricular improvement activities.